matsuboshi/ramengo/README.md

 ## Setup

-Requires Go 1.22.2 or greater.
+Requires Go 1.22.3 or higher.

 ## How to run